JupiterBrain/groups-app/README.md

 ## Tutorial

-If you are unsure, how tu use the app, consult the in-app tutorial, or visit the [documentation](https://JupiterBrain.gihub.io/groups_v4/tutorial).
+If you are unsure, how to use the app, consult the in-app tutorial, or visit the [documentation](https://JupiterBrain.gihub.io/groups-app/tutorial).